G-Core/product-documentation/documentation/cdn/cdn-resource-options/security/use-a-secure-token/configure-and-use-secure-token.md

 2\.
 Enter a key that contains between 6 and 32 characters.

 3\.
 If you want your content to be accessible from any IP address, leave the "Add a client's IP to the token" unchecked.
-If you want to make your content available only from one IP, check the checkbox (you will specify the whitelisted IP address later at Step 4).
+If you want to make your content available only from one IP, check the checkbox (you will specify the allowlisted IP address later at Step 4).

 4\.
 Do this step on your origin server.
 Insert a script on your website which generates secure links.
 The generated links should look like as below: